 One of these focus areas is required.
 The study abroad will also reflect the focus area.
-Marketing Focus MBAD 520 Global Enterprise MBAD 521 Consumer Marketing Strategy MBAD 522 Marketing Research and Analysis for Decision Making Finance Focus MBAD 515 International Financial Markets and Risk Management MBAD 516 Financial Modeling MBAD 517 Advanced Corporate Finance Business Administration Course Descriptions MBAD 500 Law of Corporate Governance (3) A study of legal and ethical issues regarding the structure and operation of corporations.
+Any focus area consisting of fewer than 18 credit hours will not be listed on a student's transcript.
+Marketing Focus MBAD 520 Global Enterprise MBAD 521 Consumer Marketing Strategy MBAD 522 Marketing Research and Analysis for Decision Making Finance Focus MBAD 515 International Financial Markets and Risk Management MBAD 516 Financial Modeling MBAD 517 Advanced Corporate Finance Hospitality Revenue Management Focus MBAD 530 Principles of Revenue Management in the Hospitality Industry MBAD 531 Financial Modeling MBAD 531 Advanced Corporate Finance Business Administration Course Descriptions MBAD 500 Law of Corporate Governance (3) A study of legal and ethical issues regarding the structure and operation of corporations.
 Topics include the corporation as a legal and moral "person"; legal and ethical responsibilities of directors, shareholders and officers in the U.S. and internationally; and government regulation of corporations, securities markets, and fair competition.
 MBAD 502 Accounting Issues for the Business Manager (3) In this six week intensive course, students will be exposed to regulatory and ethical issues related to financial and tax reporting, current techniques to measure costs and benefits for decision making purposes, responsibility accounting and tax minimization strategies in the United States as well as other international jurisdictions.
 MBAD 503 Financial Management (3) This course provides students with a working knowledge of the principles of financial management, with an emphasis on decision making.
 Course materials and instruction will focus on the primary goal of shareholder wealth maximization and steps taken towards this goal.
 MBAD 504 Managing and Leading in Organizations (3) In this course, students apply critical thinking in their analyses of organizations, employing a variety of perspectives.
 The course focuses on managing self, others, goals, and processes.
 Through contemporary projects and cases, students develop leadership and management capabilities that are ethically sound, globally aware, and environmentally sustainable.
 MBAD 505 Creativity and Innovation (3) The global business environment is characterized by rapid technological change, ambiguity and uncertainty.
 To achieve sustainable competitive advantage, organizations must innovate through creative thinking and problem solving to design socially- and environmentally-responsible market opportunities.
 Students learn to foster innovation at the individual, group and organizational level through projects and cases.
 MBAD 506 Operations Management (3) Businesses are always looking for efficiencies in their operations.
 Operations Management teaches the fundamentals of product creation, development, production, and distribution as well as quality control, logistics, and analysis of the production process.
 The student will learn practical, real-world skills for retail, manufacturing, or service organizations.
 MBAD 515 International Financial Markets and Risk Management (3) This class is designed to provide a framework for understanding how international financial markets operate and the use of the financial tools to develop strategies to reduce the risks involved in international finance.
 Prerequisites: MBAD 503 Financial Management MBAD 516 Financial Modeling (3) This course examines financial modeling and covers a wide range of topics within all fields of Finance that lend themselves to financial modeling.
 The course will examine modeling in four primary areas: (1) corporate finance models, (2) fixed income securities models, (3) portfolio models, and (4) option pricing models.
 Prerequisites: MBAD 503 Financial Management.